 The SBA Microloan is another great minority business loan (though it’s not exclusively for minority business owners).
 It is, however, a great option for small businesses that only need a small sum of cash that are taking a new leap.

 The average loan size is $13K, but you can qualify for up to $50K.
-There aren’t many restrictions about how funding can be used, but it can’t go toward real estate, or refinancing other debts.
+There aren’t many restrictions on how funding can be used, but it can’t go toward real estate or refinancing other debts.

 Like other Small Business Administration loans and grants, the main caveat is that the application and turnaround time can last quite a long time.
 If you have a new opportunity on hand, then it may be worth considering alternative lenders, which can deliver approvals and funding faster and easier.

 Other Financing Options for Minority Women-Owned Businesses

 Knowing how to choose small business loans for female minorities is half the battle.

 Before deciding on a specific small business loan for female minorities, be sure to consider all your options.
 This includes options available at banks and online lenders.

 While banks offer lower rates, the application and approval process tends to be long and drawn out.
 If you can qualify, you should consider it—as long as you don’t forfeit your opportunity in the meantime.